nicklockwood/FXForms/README.md

 Version 1.2.1

-- Fixed issue where table footer spacing would incorrectly be shown even no footer text was set
+- Fixed issue where table footer spacing would incorrectly be shown even when no footer text was set
 - Fixed crash relating to the use of default values
-- Maded a small compatibility fix for Swift
+- Made a small compatibility fix for Swift
 - Added Swift example project

 Version 1.2